jo2lxq/wafl/WAFL-ViT/README.md

 `device`(str): Set the name of GPU which you want to use. (e.g. "cuda:0", "cuda:1")

-`transform_on_gpu`(boolean): This option speed up the training process by loading the images to GPU in advance & conduct data-augmentation in GPU.
+`transform_on_gpu`(boolean): This option speed up the training process by loading the images to GPU in advance and conducting data-augmentation in GPU.
 Set this option to `true` to enable the feature.
 Note that this will consume more GPU memory.
 For detailed explanation, please refer to the `src/functions/mydataset.py`.